adkcore/Windows-ADK/README.md

 Windows ADK supports application compatibility testing, allowing teams to evaluate how software will behave on new versions of Windows before upgrading systems.
 In addition, performance assessment tools help measure system responsiveness, startup times, and resource usage, making it easier to identify optimization opportunities.

-Windows ADK features a modular design, allowing users to install only the tools they actually require.
-This adaptability makes it a practical choice for enterprise IT teams, system integrators, and OEM partners.
-In general, Windows ADK is a key solution for designing, deploying, and supporting stable Windows environments across business and organizational use cases.
+Because the toolkit is modular, users can choose and install just the components that fit their needs.
+This makes it especially valuable for corporate IT departments, system integrators, and OEM partners.
+Overall, Windows ADK serves as an important asset for planning, deploying, and maintaining